Christina's Cucina

 Perfect Yeast Doughnuts

 Finally, I did what I should have done to begin with–I removed the cups measurements so if anyone wanted to make my doughnuts, they’d have to weigh the ingredients.
 Guess what?
 Problem solved!
-No more nasty and negative comments!
+No more nasty and negative comments (besides trolls)!
 Great reviews keep rolling in and I couldn’t be happier!
 However, my readers, I’m sure, are even happier with their perfect, fluffy doughnuts!

 _________________________

-I hope that after almost 6 years of sharing recipes (and travel tips) that I’ve gained your trust.
+I hope that after almost 6 years (over 10 now!) of sharing recipes (and travel tips) that I’ve gained your trust.
 I know for a fact that many of my readers can trust my recipes because they’ve tried them and they work.
+They also tell me that they enjoy knowing where I came upon the recipe.
 This is a recent comment I received, and I can’t tell you how much it meant to me.

 “ps I aways enjoy visiting your site – beautifully done, great descriptions and wonderful photos.
 You give us so much information and break down all the necessary steps so well.
 You have become the only food blogger I check regularly!” –Judy11